Congo Crisis: Foreign reaction and UN intervention

 Disquiet about Belgium's support for the secessionist states led to calls within the United Nations (UN) to remove all Belgian troops from the country.
 The Secretary General of the UN, Dag Hammarskjöld, believed that the crisis would provide the organisation with a chance to demonstrate its potential as a major peacekeeping force and encouraged the sending of a multinational contingent of peacekeepers to the Congo under UN command.
 On 14 July, the UN Security Council adopted Resolution 143, calling for total Belgian withdrawal from the Congo and their replacement with a UN-commanded force.

 A Swedish peacekeeping soldier in the Congo.
 The UN deployed troops from a variety of nations during ONUC.

 The arrival of the United Nations Operation in the Congo (ONUC) was initially welcomed by Lumumba and the central government who believed the UN would help suppress the secessionist states.
+The first UN troops arrived with the USAF's assistance on 15 July 1960.
 ONUC's initial mandate, however, only covered the maintenance of law and order.
 Viewing the secessions as an internal political matter, Hammarskjöld refused to use UN troops to assist the central Congolese government against them; he argued that doing so would represent a loss of impartiality and breach Congolese sovereignty.
 Lumumba also sought the assistance of the United States government of Dwight D. Eisenhower, which refused to provide unilateral military support.
 Frustrated, he turned to the Soviet Union, which agreed to provide weapons, logistical and material support.
 Around 1,000 Soviet military advisors soon landed in the Congo.
 Lumumba's actions distanced him from the rest of the government, especially Kasa-Vubu, who feared the implications of Soviet intervention.
 The Americans also feared that a Soviet-aligned Congo could form the basis of a major expansion of communism into central Africa.

 With Soviet support, 2,000 ANC troops launched a major offensive against South Kasai.
-The attack was extremely successful, but during the course of the offensive, the ANC became involved in infighting between the Baluba and Bena Lulua ethnic groups. and perpetrated a number of large massacres of Luba civilians.
+The attack was extremely successful, but during the course of the offensive, the ANC became involved in infighting between the Luba and Bena Lulua ethnic groups. and perpetrated a number of large massacres of Luba civilians.
 Around 3,000 were killed.
-The violence of the advance caused an exodus of thousands of Baluba civilians who fled their homes to escape the fighting.
+The violence of the advance caused an exodus of thousands of Luba civilians who fled their homes to escape the fighting.

 The involvement of the Soviet Union alarmed the United States.
 The American government under Eisenhower, in line with Belgian criticism, had long believed that Lumumba was a communist and that the Congo could be on track to become a strategically placed Soviet client state.
 In August 1960, Central Intelligence Agency (CIA) agents in the region reported to their agency that "Congo [is] experiencing [a] classic communist ... takeover" and warned that the Congo might follow the same path as Cuba.